The pantomime season ended a week or so ago here in the UK. Pantomime?

 I joined IRRI in July 1991 as Head of the Genetic Resources Center, and when Kate asked me to be part of one of her productions, I jumped at the chance.
 Since my undergraduate days at Southampton I’d enjoyed taking part in reviews and the like, but only on an occasional basis.

-I actually don’t remember much about the first panto we put on, Snow White/Sleeping Beauty, except that I played a dipsomaniac King, father of the leading lady.
+It was Christmas 1992 that we staged our first panto, Snow White/Sleeping Beauty, in which I played a dipsomaniac King, father of the leading lady.

 We had great fun with Robin Hood, inspired by Mel Brooks’ 1993 film Robin Hood: Men in Tights.